zohebaziz/zohebaziz.github.io/about.md

 ---
 ## Introduction
 Hi!
 My name is Zoheb Aziz.
 I am second year Computer Science and Mathematics major at Northeastern University.
-I was born in Long Island, New York and I grew up in Grapevine, Texas.
+I was born in Long Island, New York, and I grew up in Grapevine, Texas.
 ## Hobbies, Interests and Activities
 My main hobby revolves around watching and playing various sports.
 I love to